-Tissue Plasminogen Activator (tPA) is a powerful drug used to break up blood clots causing ischemic stroke.
+TNK (Tenecteplase) is a powerful drug used to break up blood clots causing ischemic stroke.
 The quicker we treat, the better chance our patients have at recovery.
-The national goal for treatment with tPA is within 60 minutes of arrival to the emergency department.
+The national goal for treatment with TNK is within 60 minutes of arrival to the emergency department.
 Huntington Hospital is recognized annually for its timely stroke team performance.
-Our fastest time to treatment with tPA is 15 minutes.
+Our fastest time to treatment with TNK is 6 minutes.

 As part of our comprehensive stroke services, we perform elective diagnostic cerebral angiogram procedures in our state-of-the-art interventional radiology suite.
 Our complication rate of stroke or death within 24 hours of the procedure remains at 0.0%.